Archibald Hamilton Rowan: Treason and exile

 It was a view not popular among his fellow Irish exiles.

 In 1802 Hamilton Rowan applied directly to Lord Castlereagh, asking for permission to return to England from France.
-Castlereagh's advisor Lord Hardwicke objected: not only would the minister's intervention "give greatest offence to the loyal", compared the treatment of "the disaffected who are less well connected" it would "look like a flagrant piece of class distinction".
+Castlereagh's advisor Lord Hardwicke objected: not only would the minister's intervention "give greatest offence to the loyal", compared to the treatment of "the disaffected who are less well connected" it would "look like a flagrant piece of class distinction".

 His father Gawen died in 1805 and Hamilton Rowan was allowed to return to Ireland in 1806.

 Later life

 Hamilton Rowan returned to the ancestral home of Killyleagh Castle, County Down, receiving a hero's welcome.
 He was a respected figure, spending time in both Killyleagh and Dublin.
 While he had agreed to be a model citizen under the conditions of his return to Ireland, he remained active in politics and retained his youthful radicalism.

 Following his last public appearance at a meeting in the Rotunda in Dublin "organized by the Friends of Civil and Religious Liberty" on 20 January 1829, he was lifted up by a mob and paraded through the streets.
-In 1831 in a letter to the Northern Whig (October 13, 1831), he protested that he had "ever adhered to the principle which directed the original engagement of the United Irishmen", and proposed "the test of that Society, with some slight alterations, for the adoption of the friends of reform", emphasising, "an impartial representation of British subjects in Parliament", notably this time, with a reference of loyalty to the King.
+In 1831 in a letter to the Northern Whig (13 October 1831), he protested that he had "ever adhered to the principle which directed the original engagement of the United Irishmen", and proposed "the test of that Society, with some slight alterations, for the adoption of the friends of reform", emphasising, "an impartial representation of British subjects in Parliament", notably this time, with a reference of loyalty to the King.

 Preceded by the death of his wife in February 1834 and of his eldest son, Gawen William Rowan Hamilton, in August, Hamilton Rowan died in his home on 1 November 1834.
-While radical acquaintances like Tone and Jackson died as a result of their political activities, Rowan lived to age of 84.
+While radical acquaintances like Tone and Jackson died as a result of their political activities, Rowan lived to the age of 84.
 He was buried in the vaults of St Mary's Church, Dublin.

 Hamilton Rowan was unable to finish his memoirs, and after his death, his family handed his papers and the task off to his friend, Thomas Kennedy Lowrey, who was also unable to finish them.
 Lowrey in turn passed them off to William Hamilton Drummond who published Hamilton Rowan's Autobiography in 1840.
 Hamilton would have been a member of Rev. Drummond's Strand Street Presbyterian (Unitarian) Church.
 According to Harold Nicolson (his great-great-grandson), none of Hamilton Rowan's working papers exist, and some of them were burned by either his great-aunt Fanny or his great-aunt Jane.

 Hamilton Rowan produced in fact several versions of his memoirs (in varying degrees of completion) at his own lithographic press in Dublin.
 These can be found in libraries in Ireland (Royal Irish Academy, National Library) and in Wilmington, Delaware (The Historical Society of Delaware).
 Manuscript versions of the memoirs by various hands (again, in varying degrees of completion) are preserved in the Royal Irish Academy, The Public Record Office of Northern Ireland, and The Delaware Historical Society.